 - Proposals should include pre-approval of all involved parties and organizations involved in the project.

-1. A written statement (two pages) uploaded as “Cover Letter” that includes the following:
+1. A written statement (two pages) uploaded as “Writing Sample #1” that includes the following:

 - description of the project (who, what, where, how)

 - expected outcomes and prospects for future impact

 - a heading that states Wellesley College (participating institution), name of all student participants, title of project, and country where the project will be performed